zqmillet/sphinx-excel/readme.md

    :caption: hello world
 ```

-`excel` directive support all arguments of sphinx native `table` directive. for example, you can use `:align:` to change table align style.
+`excel` directive supports all arguments of sphinx native `table` directive. for example, you can use `:align:` to change table align style.

 ``` rst
 .. excel:: ./tables.xlsx